 Robie House

-Robie House in Hyde Park is the Chicago area’s second UNESCO World Heritage Sites.
+The Robie House in Chicago’s Hyde Park neighborhood is considered one of the best examples of Wright’s signature Prairie style — one of the reasons it was named a UNESCO World Heritage Site.
 Not only did Wright describe it as “a cornerstone of modern architecture,” but the American Institute of Architects also named it one of the 10 most significant structures of the 20th century.
-Inspired by the Midwestern prairie, you can explore this history-making home during a 50-minute Frank Lloyd Wright Trust guided tour.
+You can explore this history-making home during a guided tour of the stunning interior.
 5757 S. Woodlawn Ave., Hyde Park

 The Rookery

-The Loop is jam-packed with historic architecture, and The Rookery is definitely one not to miss.
+Chicago’s downtown Loop is jam-packed with historic architecture, and The Rookery is definitely one not to miss.
 The building was designed by Burnham and Root in 1888, but in 1905, Frank Lloyd Wright was called in to redesign the light court and lobby.
-Today, its ornate ironwork and conservatory-like ceiling make it one of the city’s most photographed interiors.
-Take the Frank Lloyd Wright Trust’s 30-minute tour and get snap happy.
+Today, its ornate ironwork and soaring glass ceiling make it one of the city’s most photographed interiors.
+Take the guided tour to dive into the stunning details.
 209 S. LaSalle St., Loop

 Emil Bach House

-If staying overnight in a Frank Lloyd Wright home is on your bucket list of things to do, then you’re going to be pretty excited about the lakefront Emil Bach House.
-The home departs from Wright’s Prairie style, drawing on European and Japanese influences — there’s even a Japanese Tea House.
-Take a 45-minute guided tour with the Frank Lloyd Wright Trust, or contact the Emil Bach House to book your stay.
-Insider tip: The house is also available for private events.
+If staying overnight in a Frank Lloyd Wright home is on your bucket list then you’re going to be pretty excited about the lakefront Emil Bach House.
+The home was built in 1915 and is an example of Wright’s later style, drawing on European and Japanese influences.
+Listed on the National Register of Historic Places, it’s the only residence of its kind left standing in Chicago.
+Take a guided tour, or contact the Emil Bach House to book your stay.
+The house is also available for private events.
 7415 N. Sheridan Rd., Rogers Park

 Charnley-Persky House Museum

-Get a double dose of architectural history at the Charnley-Persky House Museum, a home designed by legendary Louis Sullivan, with input from Frank Lloyd Wright, who was his junior draftsman at the time.
+Get a double dose of architectural history at the Charnley-Persky House Museum, a home designed in 1891 by legendary Louis Sullivan with input from a young Frank Lloyd Wright, who was his junior draftsman at the time.
 While you’ll clearly see Sullivan’s love for geometric and abstract forms, Wright’s touch is undeniable.
-Today, this Gold Coast building is the headquarters of the Society of Architectural Historians, which gives guided tours.
+Explore this pivotal work of American architecture on a guided tour.
 1365 N. Astor St., Gold Coast

 Frank Lloyd Wright tours around Chicago